gwdetchar/gwdetchar/docs/daq/index.rst

 gwdetchar-overflow
 ------------------

-The `gwdetchar-overflow` tool searches for overflows in a given time range over a given set of controllers from the front-end computing system.
+The `gwdetchar-overflow` tool searches for overflows in a given time range over a given set of data collection unit identifiers (DCUIDs) from the front-end computing system.
 The simplest usage is as follows:

 .. code-block:: bash